pytorch/test-infra/torchci/README.md

 result!
 Any edits you make to the code will be reflected immediately in the browser.
 You can also run our test suite with `yarn test`.

 We use Next.js as our framework.
-To learn more about Next.js, take a look at the following resources:
+To learn more about Next.js, please take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.